 Lucerne is the capital of the canton of Lucerne, one of the most beautiful cities in Switzerland, a spectacular place to visit in Europe.
 The city is known for its medieval architecture, scenic lake views, the Chapel Bridge, a wooden bridge built-in 1333.
 The city, Luzern in German, is located on the shores of Lake Lucerne and Reuss River that flows over the city.

-WHAT TO DO IN LUCERNE ON A BUDGET
+14 THINGS TO DO IN LUCERNE ON A BUDGET

 - Visit the old town, wander around the shops and restaurants, walk on the cobblestone streets, admire the stunning architecture of the medieval buildings and historic churches the city hosts.